By Karen Charman

 six years between 1966 and 1972, is still a huge toxic mess).

-Reprocessing also creates lots of weapons-grade plutonium that can
+Reprocessing also creates lots of weapons-grade plutonium that

-our increasingly tense and politically unstable world.
+in our increasingly tense and politically unstable world.

 Other nuclear enthusiasts see a magic bullet in thorium reactors,